Bojinka plot: Test bombs: mall, theater, 747 airliner

 Yousef's first operational test of his bomb was inside a mall in Cebu City.
 The bomb detonated several hours after he put it in a generator room.
 It caused minor damage, but it proved to Yousef that his bomb was workable.

-On December 1, Ramzi placed a bomb under a seat in the Greenbelt Theatre in Manila to test what would happen if a bomb exploded under an airline seat.
+On December 1, 1994, Yousef placed a bomb under a seat in the Greenbelt Theatre in Manila to test what would happen if a bomb exploded under an airline seat.
 The bomb went off, injuring several patrons.

-On December 11, 1994, Yousef built another bomb, which had one-tenth of the power that his final bombs were planned to have, in the lavatory of an aircraft.
-He left it inside the life jacket under his seat (26 K) and got off the plane when it arrived in Cebu.
-Yousef had boarded the flight under the assumed name of Armaldo Forlani, using a false Italian passport.
-The aircraft was Philippine Airlines Flight 434 on a Manila to Narita route, stopping partway at Cebu.
-Yousef had set the timer for four hours after he got off the aircraft.
+Following this incident, Yousef booked the Manila-Cebu leg of the Narita-bound Philippine Airlines Flight 434 under the alias Armaldo Forlani, using a forged Italian passport.
+During this leg, he built another bomb, which had one-tenth of the power that his final bombs were planned to have, in the lavatory of the aircraft, setting the timer for four hours.
+Yousef planted the bomb inside the life jacket pouch of seat 26K, which he moved into after takeoff, and disembarked in Cebu.

-The bomb exploded while the aircraft was over Japan's Minamidaitō Island, part of Okinawa Prefecture.
-A Japanese businessman named Haruki Ikegami occupying the seat was killed and an additional 10 passengers were injured.
+The bomb exploded while the aircraft was over Japan's Minamidaitō Island, part of Okinawa Prefecture, killing Haruki Ikegami, a Japanese citizen occupying the seat; an additional 10 passengers were injured.
 The flight was carrying 273 passengers in total.
-The blast blew a hole in the floor and the cabin's rapid expansion severed several control cables in the ceiling, cutting off control of the plane's right aileron, as well as both the captain and first officer's steering controls.
+The blast blew a hole in the floor, and the cabin's rapid expansion severed several control cables in the ceiling, cutting off control of the plane's right aileron, as well as both the captain's and first officer's steering controls.
 Usually, 26K, the seat that Yousef chose to plant the bomb, would be positioned directly over the centre fuel tank, and the detonation of the bomb would have caused a crippling explosion, but on this particular airframe, a former Scandinavian Airlines aircraft, the seat was two rows forward from normal.
 The flight crew kept control of the Boeing 747-200 and brought it into an emergency landing at Okinawa's Naha Airport.
 Satisfied with the deadly results of the attack, Yousef then planned which flights to attack for "Phase II" of the plot.

 Phase I: Pope assassination plot

-The first plan was to assassinate Pope John Paul II when he visited the Philippines during the World Youth Day 1995 celebrations.
-On January 15, 1995, a suicide bomber would dress up as a priest, while John Paul II passed in his motorcade on his way to the San Carlos Seminary in Makati.
+The first plan was to assassinate Pope John Paul II when he visited the Philippines during the World Youth Day celebrations in January 1995.
+On January 15 of that year, a suicide bomber would dress up as a priest while John Paul II passed in his motorcade on his way to the San Carlos Seminary in Makati.
 The assassin planned to get close to the Pope and detonate the bomb.
 The planned assassination of the Pope was intended to divert attention from the next phase of the operation.
 About 20 men had been trained by Yousef to carry out this act prior to January 1995.